 Erasmus+ Student Charter

 The Erasmus+ programme aims to support the educational, professional and personal development of the participating students and graduates.
-It also seeks to promote equal opportunities and access, inclusion, diversity and fairness across all its actions.

 Before the mobility period

 You are entitled to receive guidance on the application process and information on the receiving institution/ organisation, as well as on activities available for the mobility period abroad.